-Because timelines are critical when completing a project in Fort Lauderdale and Hollywood, delays could become costly, quickly.
+Because timelines are critical when completing a project in Fort Lauderdale, delays could become costly, quickly.
 If this happens, the affected party likely will choose to file a delay claim.
 A knowledgeable Broward construction lawyer would recommend strengthening your case by enlisting the support of the appropriate professionals — often project management experts and accountants — to conduct an impact analysis to help prove your damages.
 For clients who require defense against a delay claim, we can utilize the services of similar experts to assist in crafting and presenting your defense.

 If you are a contractor, subcontractor, or sub-subcontractor who is having difficulty getting paid for services provided or materials supplied to a construction project, your Fort Lauderdale construction attorney could file a motion to place a mechanic’s lien on the property as a means of obtaining payment in Broward County.
-In Fort Lauderdale and Hollywood jurisdictions, state law authorizes the use of liens on a property to secure payment of any delinquent amount from the lienor.
+In Fort Lauderdale jurisdictions, state law authorizes the use of liens on a property to secure payment of any delinquent amount from the lienor.
 When a lien is recorded and notice is sent to the owner, it is an announcement of your intent to utilize a legal tool to collect the debt owed.
 We usually allow up to 14 days for the lienor to pay in full or enter into a settlement agreement.
 Our experience has shown that – with the help of a construction lawyer – a majority of liens are paid in a timely manner.
 There are; however, instances in which the other party does not respond to a demand letter and debt is not resolved.
 In such cases, court action is required in the form of a foreclosure.
 A judgment in your favor will force the owner or contractor to sell the property, with monies received distributed to you by the Court Registry to settle your claim.